dburian/transformer_document_embedding/log/hparam_logging.md

 # Hyperparameter logging

+Implementation-wise there are some gotchas.
+I will describe not-so-working approaches to hp logging which I've tried below the division line.
+What is above is relevant to the current implementation.

+## Updates:

+### Only logging the currently searched over hyperparameters

+I've decided to only log the hyperparameters which are different from the base configuration.
+This may turn out to be a mistake, so here is my reasoning:

+- Too many parameters over-crowds the 'HPARAMS' screen in tensorboard.
+- All the parameters are visible in the experiment config, so they are recoverable.
+- In almost all the cases I am only interested in the hyperparameters I am searching over.
+- The only disadvantage is one-search.
+In current version only the one parameter that is different is logged.
+I may want to see all that will be changed (in other experiments in the current search).
+But that may be easily implemented.

+---

 This turned out to be quite a problem.
 I've tried fairly advanced approach, which did not work at the end (due to some unexplicable inconsistencies in `tensorboard`).
 So here I'll explain the approaches I tried and reasons why they